mercadopago/devsite-docs/guides/best-practices/safety-for-your-credentials/secure-credentials.en.md

 https://api.mercadolibre.com/users/me
 ```

+> WARNING
+>
+> Important
+>
 > Always keep your credentials hidden.
 Never expose your Access Token in any parameter or on the public side of your integration.

 ## Use the Public Key on the front-end

 Public Key is a key of the application that is normally used in the frontend and allows, for example, to know the payment methods and to encrypt the card data.
-Remember to only use this type of key in the front end of your integration.
+Remember to only use this type of key in the public side of your integration.
 To learn more, go to [Credenciales](https://www.mercadopago[FAKER][URL][DOMAIN]/developers/en/guides/resources/credentials).

 ## Renew your credentials periodically